lachface/lachbot/README.md

 # lachbot
 # this small project will become a discord bot
 # I began this project to learn javascript
-# Probably noone will read this because this project is on private lol
+# Probably noone will read this because this project is on private lol (not anymore lol)
 #
 #
 #